 Yes, you can leave aquarium plants in pots.
 This can be a good option if you want to easily remove and replace the plants in your aquarium without disturbing the substrate or other plants.
 However, it is important to ensure that the pots are suitable for use in aquariums and do not contain any harmful substances.

-See also How to treat ick in a fish tank
+See also How to make a terrarium in a fish tank

 Why would you want to leave aquarium plants in pots?